-The SWA has a program of testing its untreated water supply for Cryptosporidium and E. coli as part of Round 2 of the Long Term 2 Enhanced Surface Water Treatment Rule.
+The SWA has a program of testing its untreated water supply for Cryptosporidium and Escherichia coli as part of Round 2 of the Long Term 2 Enhanced Surface Water Treatment Rule.

-- Cryptosporidium is a microbial parasite found in surface water throughout the U.S. Although filtration removes Cryptosporidium, the most commonly used filtration methods cannot guarantee 100 percent removal.
-Our monitoring did not detect any presence in the source water. - E. Coliform is a pathogenic bacteria commonly found in surface water and originates in the intestinal tract of warm blooded animals.
-In the 12 samples taken, only three detected any presence in the source water, the highest measuring 3.1 MPN/100 ml.
-Disinfection and filtration effectively removes E. Coliform. - Giardia is a microbial parasite commonly found in source water.
+- · Cryptosporidium is a microbial parasite found in surface water throughout the U.S. Although filtration removes Cryptosporidium, the most commonly used filtration methods cannot guarantee 100 percent removal.
+Our monitoring did not detect any presence in the source water. - Escherichia coli is a pathogenic bacteria commonly found in surface water and originates in the intestinal tract of warm blooded animals.
+In the 10 samples taken, only two detected any presence in the source water, the highest measuring 55 MPN/100 ml.
+Disinfection and filtration effectively removes Escherichia coli. - Giardia is a microbial parasite commonly found in source water.
 Our monitoring did not detect any presence in the source water.